iL0g1c/OspreyEyesSurveillanceTools/README.md

 # Osprey Eyes Surveillance Tools
 ### An OspreyEyes Creation

-## How to run from release
-1. Go to releases and download the windows 10 executable for you chosen product.
-(This only works on windows 10)
-2. Run executable.
-3. The data log will be created in the same folder as the executable.

 ## How to run from source
-### Run using python
 1. Clone the repository.
 2. You must have python installed on your machine.
 3. You must install all packages for this script.
 Look in the code, since I am too lazy to create a requirements.txt file.
 4. Run the script.

-### Build from source
-1. Clone the repository.
-2. Install pyinstaller
-3. Use the pyinstaller build command as outlined in pysinstaller documentation.
-4. Wait for build to finish.
-5. Run the executable from the windows explorer.

 _It is possible to use pyinstaller to build for another target OS, but this has not been tested._